 Here’s how it delivers:

-• Extended Ranges: Active RFID tags can be read over much greater distances than passive ones—often up to hundreds of feet.
+- Extended Ranges: Active RFID tags can be read over much greater distances than passive ones—often up to hundreds of feet.
 This makes them ideal for tracking moving vehicles, high-value tools, or mobile equipment across expansive facilities or outdoor areas.

-• Continuous Communication: Active tags actively broadcast signals at regular intervals, providing real-time updates on location, status, or other relevant data.
+- Continuous Communication: Active tags actively broadcast signals at regular intervals, providing real-time updates on location, status, or other relevant data.
 This continuous communication enables real-time tracking and monitoring of assets.

 Whether you’re managing fleet vehicles, tracking tools on a job site, or ensuring safety in a facility, active RFID provides the level of control and real-time insight that passive systems can’t match.

-Common Uses for RFID
+Common uses for active RFID include:

 Example of active tags from Sewio.